 In accordance with the Company's Dividend Policy, Stelco Holdings management and the Board of Directors will regularly review the Company's rate of dividends to ensure an appropriate level of dividends.
-At its most recent meeting on [May 2, 2018], the Board of Directors declared a quarterly cash dividend of [\$0.10] per common share, payable on May 18, 2018 to shareholders of record as of May 15, 2018.
+At its most recent meeting on July 31, 2018, the Board of Directors declared a special dividend of \$1.69 per common share, payable on August 15, 2018 to shareholders of record as of August 10, 2018 and a quarterly cash dividend of \$0.10 per common share, payable on August 17, 2018 to shareholders of record as of August 10, 2018.
+The dividends have been declared as "eligible dividends" for purposes of the Income Tax Act (Canada).